clickthisnick/ng-repeat-array/README.md

 <img src="http://clickthisnick.com/projects/ng-repeat-array/images/example.png">

-<h2> I needed an easy way to show a 3x3 grid from an array with 9 JSON objects in it </h2>
+<h2> I needed an easy way to create a 3x3 grid from an array of 9 JSON objects</h2>

 <h3> Lets dissect the code</h3>